 Because the drapery was such a statement, Cynthia suggested choosing a natural textured linen to help ground and balance the color.
 The traditional top pleat screams custom and the streamlined black hardware matches the pops of black dotted around the space.

 We couldn’t be more thrilled with how the makeover turned out and hope you like it too!
-If you’re interested in custom drapery for your home, request a free in-home consultation today.
+If you’re interested in custom drapery for your home, request a free virtual or in-home consultation today.
 We’ll then call you to set-up an appointment with a drapery-certified designer in your area.
 And if you live in San Diego, you can even request Cynthia!

 We want to hear from you, what do you think of the pink drapery?